 Steps in the Assessment Process

-The tabs to the left provide guidance for how to approach some of the key concepts and best practices in student learning outcomes assessment.
+The tabs to the left provide guidance for how to approach some of the key steps, concepts, and best practices in student learning outcomes assessment.

 What is Student Learning Outcomes Assessment?